How To Choose and Set Up a Chromebook VPN

 There are two ways to add a virtual private network (VPN) to your Chromebook.
 You can either install a VPN extension on the Chrome browser or download an Android VPN app on Google Play.
 There are pros and cons to both options.

-Keep reading to learn more about each option, how to download a VPN, and what features you should consider when choosing a VPN provider.
+Keep reading to learn more about each option, how to download a VPN, and what features you should consider when choosing a good VPN provider.

 In this article